 Related Reading: Discover Best Full Face CPAP Masks

-Nasal Prong masks seal and deliver air inside the nasal openings of your nose.
+Nasal Prong masks seal and deliver air inside the openings of your nose.
 Nasal Prong masks are similar to nasal pillows, but the prong will rest deeper inside the nostril and inflate slightly against the walls of the nostril to create a seal with pressure.
 This is different from a nasal pillow mask which creates a seal by resting against the nostril opening.

 Nasal Prong CPAP masks are held in place by a headgear that is worn on the top of the head.
 To prevent dryness and make Sleep Apnea therapy more tolerable, it is highly recommended to use heated humidification.